10 OF THE BEST CHILDREN’S BOOKSTORES IN SOUTH LONDON

 Author visits, book clubs, children’s workshops, competitions, art exhibitions, story time, coffee, tea and cake have all been added to their offering – as well as a great selection of books of course.

-In return, South East London has managed to support a high number of independent book stores, and I know of at least one new venue opening its doors in April 2018.
+In return, South East London has managed to support a high number of independent book stores.

 These bookshops know their customers and have diversified to add value and strengthen the loyalty they continue to enjoy.
 It’s hard work, but they make it look easy.